APradhan04/APradhan04/README.md

 # 👋 Hi, I'm Anish Pradhan

 - 🎓 Mechanical Engineering major at Georgia Tech with a minor in Computer Science and Aerospace
-- 🧠 Transitioning into Robotics Software & Machine Learning Engineering from Mechancical Engineering
+- 🧠 Transitioning into Robotics Software & Machine Learning Engineering from Mechanical Engineering
 - 🛠 Engineering full-stack applications, from front-end design to backend architecture and AI-powered features
-- 🚀 Passionate about hobby-based learning, intuitive UI/UX, and meaningful tech that makes life better
+- 🚀 I'm passionate about high-performance engineering, data-driven design, and applying machine learning to both mechanical and financial systems.

 <!--
 ---